Richti Wallisellen: Richti Shopping

 On the ground floor of the Richti Wallisellen - along the Richtiarkade - there are stores and services.

 Most of the stores focus on food, services and fashion.

 The main food court is at the center of the open-air complex on Richtiplatz.

 Richtiplatz

-It's the beating heart of Richti shopping.
+It's the center of Richti shopping.
 Here is a fountain, public benches, and several food businesses.

 Andulino is an Italian restaurant specializing on pizza and grill.

 Nooch is an Asian restaurant, specializing on Chinese and Thai food.
 It also incorporates Negishi, which offers Japanese specialities.

 Sahar is a high-end Indian restaurant.

 Schokolato is a gourmet Italian BAR GELATERIA, specializing in coffee, ice-cream/gelato and small lunch.

 Zapote is Mexican-Californian restaurant, specializing on salads and burritos.